ganelson/inform-evolution/proposals/0016-language-extensions-reform.md

 bundle, and then set the language of syntax and play both to that language.
 That now seems too confusing, and is difficult for `inbuild` to deal with efficiently.
 So for the moment, at least, `"translated-syntax-cue"` is not used.

+(5) `"flag"` is optional.
+If given, it should be a Unicode representation of an appropriate national flag (i.e., an Emoji Flag Sequence made up of two adjacent Regional Indicators).
+Languages of course are not the same thing as countries, but it's just for the sake of a visual shorthand.